hieu24mse/ip-adapter-training-kit/README.md

 ## 🎯 Introduction

-This document provides a comprehensive overview of the **Custom IP-Adapter Training Kit** - a complete solution for training and deploying personalized IP-Adapter models.
+This comprehensive guide covers the **Custom IP-Adapter Training Kit** - a complete solution for training and deploying personalized IP-Adapter models.
 IP-Adapter (Image Prompt Adapter) enables **image-guided text-to-image generation**, allowing you to use reference images to control the style, composition, and features of generated content.

-### **What This Kit Provides**
+### What This Kit Provides

 - 📚 **Mini Dataset Training**: Learn with just 5 sample images
 - 🔧 **Complete Workflow**: From training to deployment
 - 📊 **Evaluation Tools**: Measure model performance objectively